by-student-2017/AmberTools/README.md

 ### AmberTools24, Installation (Ubuntu 22.04 LTS (or WSL2), cmake, GPU (=CUDA), no check)
 - Not use MPI
 - This is a very simple executable file with few dependencies, suitable for basic functionality.
 It has also passed testing.
+- The steps for compiling on this GPU after performing the above two compilations (single and parallel) are shown below.
 - Due to an error with the GPU, it is necessary to temporarily use gcc-10 and g++-10.
 Compile again for the problematic GPU.
 ```
 tar xvf AmberTools24_rc5.tar.bz2